robotframework/robotframework/doc/userguide/README.txt

 --------------------------------------------------------

-The preconditions for generating Robot Framework User Guide are downloading and installing reST and Pygments_ (Python syntax highlighter).
-For reST, download the snapshot, and for Pygments, the latest stable version.
+The preconditions for generating Robot Framework User Guide are downloading and installing latest stable version of Docutils_ and Pygments_ (Python syntax highlighter).

 Robot Framwork User Guide can then be generated either running the Python executable file ug2html.py or using the command line.
 In the